QueenCityCodeFactory/nested-sortable/README.md

-# nestedSortable jQuery plugin
+# nestedSortable jQuery plugin - with enhancements for use with CakePHP 3.x

 **nestedSortable** is a jQuery plugin that extends jQuery Sortable UI functionalities to nested lists.

-## Meteor Installation
-    meteor add ilikenwf:nested-sortable
+## What's been removed in this fork?
+This repo has been forked with the intentions of optimizing for a particular PHP framework CakePHP, therefore a couple things have been removed:
+- serialize
+- toHierarchy

 ## What's new in version 2.0

 The biggest change is that your nested list can now behave as a tree with expand/collapse funcionality.
 Simply set `isTree` to **true** in the options and you are good to go!
 Check the [demo](http://ilikenwf.github.io/example.html) out to see what can be done with nestedSortable and a little CSS.
 (Note that all **nestedSortable** does is to assign/remove classes on the fly)
 Also:
 - **isAllowed** function finally works as expected, see the docs below
 - Fixed: a small bug in the **protectRoot** function